wooorm/starry-night/readme.md

 `starry-night` is a **high quality** highlighter
 (when your readers or authors are programmers, you want this!) that can support **tons of grammars**
-(from new things like Astro to much more!) which approaches how GitHub renders code.
+(from new things like MDX to much more!) which approaches how GitHub renders code.

 It has a WASM dependency, and rather big grammars, which means that